ErikXu/virtual-service-go/README.md

 ## Installation

+- Gen or re-gen crd

+  Using `make manifests` to gen or re-gen crd.

 - Pack docker image

   Using `bash pack.sh` to pack the docker image, If you want to push the image to your docker registry, please modify the [pack.sh](pack.sh) and using your registry address before running `bash pack.sh`.